 Taxi or Rideshare

-Taxi fares from Spokane International Airport to the Forum hotel are approximately $25.
-Uber/Lyft fares are in the $15-20 range.
+Taxi fares from Pittsburgh International Airport to the Forum hotel are approximately $40.
+Uber/Lyft fares are in the $30-35 range.
+SuperShuttle fare is approximately $27 to downtown.

-All Funder Attendees(including those who are moderating or speaking): You are responsible for making your own reservations directly with the hotel.
+All Funder Attendees(including those who are moderating or speaking): You are responsible for making your own reservations directly with the hotel of choice.
+As a reminder, we have room blocks in both the Fairmont Pittsburgh and the Hilton Garden Inn Pittsburgh Downtown.
 Book early as we expect to sell out our room block.
-Reserve your room here.

 Invited speakers from non-funding organizations: SAFSF staff, or your funder sponsor, will book your hotel room and provide you with a confirmation number.
 If you have any questions, please email email@example.com.